Placing a Security Freeze with Experian, TransUnion and Equifax

 Work with the three major credit reporting agencies

 In addition to placing a security freeze on your credit account (more on that process below), work with the three credit agencies to remove any incorrect activity from your credit report by sending a dispute letter to the credit reporting agency.
 They have 30 days to investigate.

 Sign up for credit alerts

-Stay on top of your credit account in real-time, by signing up for a credit monitoring service or simply opting in to receive credit alerts via text or email.
+Stay on top of your credit account in real-time, by signing up for a credit monitoring service (such as Identity Guard, ID Shield, or LifeLock) or simply opting in to receive credit alerts via text or email.
 These alerts can warn you of fraudulent transactions quickly, maybe even before they've had a chance to post to your account.

 Contact stores and online vendors if necessary

 If someone is running up purchases online or at different stores, call each one and explain that you are a victim of fraud.
 Once a store or online dealer has classified the charges as fraudulent, it will stop billing you.
 Ask for a letter confirming the credit card fraud and keep it handy.
 If you are applying for a loan or refinance, the underwriter may ask to have a lender's representative involve you in a three-way call with the store to verify that the unpaid late charges were indeed fraudulent.

 Periodically check on your credit report (you can obtain one free copy from each credit reporting agency once a year, so you can stagger these so you review one every four months), personal bills and credit card statements to ensure that no new fraudulent activity appears.
 Keeping close tabs on your credit report will help prevent identity thieves from mucking up your credit again.

 How to Freeze Your Credit Report with the Major Reporting Agencies